jehincastic/fastify-typescript-boilerplate/README.md

 Select the `Generate Schema` option.
 This will generate TypeScript types for your JSON schema in the `src/types/schema` folder.

-## Tech Stack Used in the Boilerplate
+## Included in the boilerplate
 - Fastify
 - TypeScript
 - Redis
+- File based routing
+- Linting (Eslint)